Alice McGinty’s Chocolate Roll

 Chef de Cuisine Nate Leonard, Husk Nashville

 “This recipe dates back to 1940, from my Great-Grandmother McGinty on my mother’s side.
 I remember my Grandma Marilyn making this every Christmas,” Nate tells us.
 “One funny story: the chocolate roll was cooling in the garage on the steps, and my Grandpa Bert stepped on the cake.
-Being that it was just hours before dinner, they served it anyways.
-The story is still remembered to this day and still brings a laugh every time its served.
+Being that it was just hours before dinner, they served it anyway.
+The story is still remembered to this day and still brings a laugh every time it’s served.
 This is one of the dishes that reminds me of my late Grandma Marilyn.
 This is the first time I’ve made this recipe.”

-- 5 egg whites, stiffly beaten
+- 5 egg whites stiffly beaten

 - 5 egg yolks